Transition Services for Students with Significant Disabilities in College and Co

 gauging participant satisfaction, collecting exit data, and conducting

-follow-up activities.
+follow-up activities. - Part II:

 Implementation - describes in detail how to implement new transition